AnneNiemiec/Project_One/README.md

 * Legend labels = Pfizer 1st dose, Moderna 1st dose, Pfizer 2nd dose, Moderna 2nd dose, J&J Single dose

-#### Bonus Line Plot showing Individual State (User Choice) Vaccine Allocations by Date
-* x-axis = Date (The data is reported weekly.
-To simplify the labels, convert the dates to a week number and then label by month.)
+#### Chart-5  Chart showing the Total Dose Allocated, Total Dose Administered And Total Population by State
+* x-axis = State
 * y-axis =
-    * Line 1 - Pfizer 1st dose allocation
-    * Line 2 - Moderna 1st dose allocations
-    * Line 3 - Pfizer 2nd dose allocations
-    * Line 4 - Moderna 2nd dose allocations
-    * Line 5 - J&J allocations

-* Legend labels = Pfizer 1st dose, Moderna 1st dose, Pfizer 2nd dose, Moderna 2nd dose, J&J Single dose
+	* Bar 1: Total Vaccine Administered by State
+	* Bar 2: Total Vaccines Allocated by State
+	* Bar 3: Total Population of the State

+#### Chart-6  Chart showing the % of Total Allocate Vaccines by CDS Vs % of Dose Administered by State (% calculated by dividing the Total Allocated and daily Vaccines by Each States Total Population)
+* x-axis = State
+* y-axis =
+	* Bar 1: Total Vaccine Administered as % of Population of State * Bar 2: Total Vaccines Allocated as % of Population of State

+Note, the data for Vaccines Adminstered are not separated by state between 12/14/2020 to 1/13/2021

-### Group 2 Charts authored by Anne Niemiec
+### Group 2 Charts authored by Anne Niemiec (group2_analysis)

 #### Stacked Bar Plot showing Vaccine Allocations by State on latest date present in the data